MichenaudMelvin/GD1A_SIDE_MICHENAUD/README.md

 -----------------
 <img src="forReadMeOrPresentation/captures/jetpackOptention.gif" width="150" height="81">

-And obvisly with this jetpack, you can fly :
+And obviously with this jetpack, you can fly :
 -----------------
 <img src="forReadMeOrPresentation/captures/jetpack.gif" width="150" height="81">